 Umtata airport – Port St John’s (7 seater vehicle) @ R 1190.00.00 one way – without trailer

 Umtata airport – Port St John’s (7 seater vehicle) @ R 1340.00.00 one way – WITH trailer

 Umtata airport – Port St John’s (15 seater vehicle) @ R 1450.00 one way – without trailer

 Umtata airport – Port St John’s (15 seater vehicle) @ R 1600.00 one way – WITH TRAILER

 Distance to travel to Port St John’s

 For ease of planning, King Shaka international airport in Durban (KSIA) is approximately a 6 hour drive to Port St John’s.

 Umtata airport (UTT), as a domestic connection from Johannesburg only via SA Airlink is approximately 1.5 hour drive to Port St John’s and is highly recommended due to the proximity and short travel time.
-There is a daily flight in and out ex Johannesburg.
-From October 2016 a new airline will offer daily flights from Johannesburg into Umtata airport www.flybluecrane.com
+There are currently 4 daily flights in and out ex Johannesburg.

 East London airport, as a domestic connection, is approximately 4.5 hours drive to Port St John’s.